learningequality/kolibri-docs/docs/install/raspberry_pi_manual.rst

 Disabling the graphical desktop
 *******************************

-Once the Pi device is deployed, the desktop environment may no longer serve a purpose.
+Once the Pi device is set up, the desktop environment may no longer serve a purpose.
 It can safely be disabled.
 This saves computer resources and electricity.
 Use the following steps to disable or enable the desktop:

 .. code-block:: console